dhurlburtusa/shortcuts/svg/svg-notes.md

 * Public Identifier for SVG 1.1: PUBLIC "-//W3C//DTD SVG 1.1//EN"
 * System Identifier for the SVG 1.1 Recommendation: http://www.w3.org/Graphics/SVG/1.1/DTD/svg11.dtd
+* The fill is painted first, then the stroke, and then the marker symbols.
+The marker symbols are rendered in order along the outline of the shape, from the start of the shape to the end of the shape.

 ## SVG Elements